shinpei0208/gdev/README.md

 [![Build Status](https://travis-ci.org/shinpei0208/gdev.svg?branch=master)](https://travis-ci.org/shinpei0208/gdev)

-Gdev is a rich set of open-source GPGPU runtime and driver software.
-Currently it supports NVIDIA GPUs but is also portable to other GPUs.
+Gdev is a rich set of open-source software for NVIDIA GPGPU technology, containing device drivers, CUDA runtimes, CUDA/PTX compilers, and some utility tools.
+Currently it only supports NVIDIA GPUs and Linux but is, by design, portable to other GPUs and platforms as well.
 The supported API implementaions include:

 - __Gdev API__: A low-level API to manage details of GPUs.